Do Dehumidifiers make the Room Warmer?

-This short post on: do dehumidifiers heat up a room, shall be like a follow up to a similar article we did some time back.
+This short post on Do dehumidifiers heat up a room? shall be like a follow-up to a similar article we did some time ago.

 In that article, we asked: why is my dehumidifier blowing hot air?
 And we saw various reasons.
 The general agreement was that a dehumidifier should blow warm air into the room.